qcif/httpie-oauth1/README.rst

 Instead of providing the client ID on the command line, it can be specified in the preamble of the private key file.

-To use this approach, only provided the private key file name to the ``--auth`` option.
-(That is, the argument does not contain a colon.)
+To use this approach, for the ``--auth`` argument only provide the private key file name.

-The ``oauth_consumer_key`` parameter from the file is used as the client ID.
+The ``oauth_consumer_key`` parameter from the preamble, before the PEM encoded private key, is used as the client ID.

 For example, if the private key file contains something like this: